jplegacy/rubixAI/docs/writeup.md

 ### Implementation and Design Choices of Rubix Cube
-It turned out that implementing a Rubix Cube is a bit more challenging then it seems.
-From my proposal I assumed coming up with a heuristic function was going to be the hardest task of this project but arguably, it's on par with the implementation of the cube.
-The main questions behind the rubix's design choice was:
+It turned out that implementing a Rubix Cube is a bit more challenging than it seems.
+From my proposal, I assumed coming up with a heuristic function was going to be the hardest task of this project but arguably, it's on par with the implementation of the cube.
+The main questions behind the Rubix's design choice were:

-- What's the easiest and most efficent structure for turning a side?
+- What's the easiest and most efficient structure for turning a side?
 - How will movements be made?

-In retrospect, implementating a graph to represent a cube could've been better to move around the data but settling on a dictionary of list storing each side with respect to a direction from a singular face was a pretty good choice.
+In retrospect, implementing a graph to represent a cube could've been better to move around the data but settling on a dictionary of lists storing each side with respect to a direction from a singular face was a pretty good choice.
 The benefits of this are that

 ### Heuristic Functions